A hiker is missing in Yosemite after being swept away by a fast-flowing creek

-YOSEMITE NATIONAL PARK, Calif.
-(AP) — A hiker has been missing in Yosemite National Park since the holiday weekend after being swept away by a cold and fast-flowing creek as California’s epic winter snowpack melts.
+YOSEMITE NATIONAL PARK, Calif. — A hiker has been missing in Yosemite National Park since the holiday weekend after being swept away by a cold and fast-flowing creek as California’s epic winter snowpack melts.

 Hayden T. Klemenok vanished while backpacking with a group at Upper Chilnualna Falls on Sunday, the National Park Service said in a statement.